ssant/emulsify/README.md

 echo $template->render();
 ```

-The expecteed output should be:
+The expected output should be:
 ```
 <!DOCTYPE html>
 <html>